foobar404/moth/roadmap.md

 - laso selection

-- lighten/darken tool

-- basic shapes
-    - square
-    - circle
-    - rect
+- tilemap mode

-    - oval
+- undo / redo

 - previous 2 color switch
     - just as a quick reference, does no effect the pallete
  - colors used in pallette
         - when changing color in pallete, update all instances of that color in all layers

-- light/dark theme
-- minimize UI

 - import/export
+    - Asprites export settings
     - import project file
     - export selected frame
         - all